 Merely 11 km from Da Nang city center, it’s a pretty straight route.
-Just map your GPS to Ngũ Hành Sơn District, south of Da Nang city in Vietnam.
+All you need to do is to map your GPS to Ngũ Hành Sơn District, south of Da Nang city in Vietnam.

 There are two ways to enter.
-Take the stone stairs which will lead to the Linh Ung Pagoda or pay 500,000 Dong for elevator ride and cave entrance fee.
+Either take the stone stairs which will lead to the Linh Ung Pagoda or pay 500,000 Dong for elevator ride and cave entrance fee.
 However, our tickets were not checked.

 If the marble mountain caves left you awestruck, do check out another cultural heritage near Da Nang.